thayanezz/thayanezz/README.md

-- Back-end Developer - Seeking knowledge and opportunities\n
+- Back-end Developer - Seeking knowledge and opportunities

-👋  Hi, I’m @thayanezz\n
+👋  Hi, I’m @thayanezz
-🌍  I'm based in São Luís, Brazil\n
+🌍  I'm based in São Luís, Brazil
-✉️  You can contact me at thayanesousatet@gmail.com\n 🚀  I'm currently working on Personal Projects - Open to Work\n 🧠  I'm learning HTML\n
+✉️  You can contact me at thayanesousatet@gmail.com
+🚀  I'm currently working on Personal Projects - Open to Work
+🧠  I'm learning HTML
-🤝  I'm open to collaborating on interesting projects\n
+🤝  I'm open to collaborating on interesting projects

 <!---
 thayanezz/thayanezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.